adrianmo/go-nmea/README.md

 | [DBS](https://gpsd.gitlab.io/gpsd/NMEA.html#_dbs_depth_below_surface)               | Depth Below Surface                                                 |
 | [DBT](https://gpsd.gitlab.io/gpsd/NMEA.html#_dbt_depth_below_transducer)            | Depth below transducer                                              |

-If you need to parse a message that contains a unsupported sentence type you can implement and register your own message parser and get yourself unblocked immediately.
+If you need to parse a message that contains an unsupported sentence type you can implement and register your own message parser and get yourself unblocked immediately.
 Check the example below to know how to [implement and register a custom message parser](#custom-message-parsing).
-However, if you think your custom message parser could be benefitial to other users we encourage you to contribute back to the library by submitting a PR and get it included in the list of supported sentences.
+However, if you think your custom message parser could be beneficial to other users we encourage you to contribute back to the library by submitting a PR and get it included in the list of supported sentences.

 ## Examples

-### Supported message parsing
+### Built-in message parsing

 ```go
 package main